Suyashd999/restler-fuzzer/docs/user-guide/Authentication.md

 **Certificate based authentication**

 A Certificate and corresponding keys can be used as an authentication mechanism.
 See the SettingsFile.md for the settings that should be used to specify a certificate.
 If both the keyfile and certificate path are valid, RESTler will attempt to use it during the SSL handshake.

+**Request signing authentication**

+RESTler supports custom request signing mechanisms through user-provided Python modules.
+This is useful for APIs that require signature-based authentication like AWS SigV4.
+The signing module should implement a function that takes request components and returns signed headers to be added to the request.